 Learn how to see. —Leonardo Da Vinci

 Growing up in the Mile End neighbourhood of Montréal in the 70s and 80s, we had a lot of neighbours of Italian heritage.
 I secretly envied them.
-Not counting the Jewish population, who kept to themselves, the Italians were visibly more affluent than the rest of us.
+Not counting the Jewish population, who kept to themselves, the Italian Canadians were visibly more affluent than the rest of us.
 They were homeowners, occupying the duplexes and triplexes characteristic of Mile End with their multi-generational families.
 Their homes were adorned with vegetable gardens in the front and/or back.
 They had their own churches and their own shops.
 They even had their own cooking show on television from which my Indian parents learnt to cook pasta dishes by watching Chef Pasquale, despite not understanding a word of Italian, except of course mangiare.

 Not far from Mile End, Montréal’s very own Little Italy had already been established.
 Though we would pass through it occasionally, we never had the need to go there.
 We did, however, frequent the neighbourhood Italian grocery store, Latina, a short distance from our home, for an emergency purchase of tomatoes or milk.
 It was always an exotic affair.
 The smell of cheese would make me want to hold my nose and the sight of beef tongue would make me cringe that I would be grateful we would cut right through the meat section.
 But my parents would always linger by the barrels of olives sitting in brine; they look like gunda they would say but it would take years before they would venture into buying some.
 Italian opera always filled the air only to be muted by overly excited, jovial greetings between friends— in Italian, of course.
 I always felt a sense of community here, a community though, that we were not a part of.
 Though my parents never seemed very concerned, I always had a feeling that we had overstepped some invisible line, that we were not welcomed there.
 Mile End was a mosaic of so many immigrant groups, but we were newcomers, visibly new, visibly different and as I stared at everything unfamiliar and fascinating in that neighbourhood grocery store, I always had this feeling that a thousand pairs of eyes were staring right back at me.